 Yesenia was raised in South Central LA and Michoacán, México.
 Julissa was mainly raised in Michoacán, México.

 Yesenia is currently pursuing a Master’s degree in Clinical Psychology.
 Julissa will be starting college soon!
+Our goal is to help our family and community.

 Thank you for supporting our small business!🏽